Azdaroth/Azdaroth.github.io/_posts/2020-06-07-race-conditions-on-rails.markdown

 end
 ```

-Once a lock with `S3Worker-Lock` gets acquired, every process trying to acquire the same lock will need to wait until the existing one is released.
+Once a lock with `S3Worker-Lock` is acquired, every process trying to acquire the same lock will need to wait until the existing one is released.
 And that's how we can ensure the sequential execution of the jobs, despite the concurrency coming from having multiple processes.

 What is also interesting is that we could replace pessimistic locks with advisory locks, which might make sense in some circumstances.
 One example could be a high frequency of updates of the same row within the different transactions that take a considerable amount of time, and waiting until each of them finishes might not be an option, which would be especially desired if the different updates have nothing in common.

-This could even be the case for our previous example with credits.
+This could even be the case in our previous example with credits.
 This is how we could rewrite the code to use an advisory lock instead of a row-level lock:

 ``` rb
 def charge_user_for_order(user_id, order_id)